Skip to main content

 Pro Tips

-1. Buy in bulk - Filters are cheap.
-Buy 2-3 at a time and replace more frequently.
+1. Buy in bulk β€” Filters are cheap.
+Buy 2–3 sets at a time and replace more frequently.
+Most vendors offer multi-packs at a discount.

-3. Check when buying used - If you buy a used Tesla, the cabin filter is probably overdue.
-Replace it immediately.
+3. Check when buying used β€” If you just bought a used Tesla, the cabin filter is almost certainly overdue.
+Replace it immediately β€” you don't know what the previous owner breathed through it.

 This is the perfect "first DIY repair" for Tesla owners.
 It's simple, saves money, and improves your daily driving experience.
+Once you've done this one, check out our Tesla new owner guide for more ways to get the most from your vehicle.

 Related Guides